nathanRamaNoodles/Noodle-Synth/README.md

 * Very unstable on ESP8266. 😡

 ## Quick Start
+In this example, we will use an Arduino Uno.

 1. Install this library by downloading the zip folder.
 Read [this Arduino Library Tutorial](https://www.arduino.cc/en/Guide/Libraries) to install the library.
 2. Open the examples folder after installing the library.
 3. Choose the "Basics" sketch.
 4. Attach a speaker as per the schematic below.
+	* **Note: Your pin will be different depending on the [compatibility table](https://github.com/nathanRamaNoodles/MusicWithoutDelay-LIbrary#compatibility)**
 5. Upload the code.
 6. The comments in the code should be helpful.
 And try the other examples included with this library.